aolde/moduler.js/README.md

 ## Installation

+- Download the latest release of moduler.js.

 ## Usage Example

 ## Contribution

 ## Browser Support

-Tested in the following browser, but will likely work in all modern browsers.
+Tested in the following browsers, but will likely work in all modern browsers.

 - Internet Explorer 8 and later.
 - Chrome, latest.